 An object accessible via HTTP at one or more URIs.
-In Twisted Web, a resource is represented by an object which provides twisted.web.resource.IResource and most often is a subclass of twisted.web.resource.Resource.Resource are resource which represents a simple HTML greeting.
+In Twisted Web, a resource is represented by an object which provides twisted.web.resource.IResource and most often is a subclass of twisted. web.resource.Resource.For example, here is a resource which represents a simple HTML greeting.

+'''

+from twisted.web.resource import Resource

 class Greeting(Resource):

 def render_GET(self, request):

 return "

 '''

 - Introduction

 - Overview of Twisted Web

-- · Web Applications
+- Web Applications

 - Using twisted.web

 - Web application development

 - HTML Templating with twisted.web.template

 - XML-RPC and SOAP

 - Twisted Web in 60 Seconds: A series of short, complete examples using twisted.web

 - Quixote resource templates

-- · Other
+- Other

 - Using the Twisted Web Client

 - Appendix

 - Glossary